 Joel Gehman is Francis Winspear Associate Professor of Business at the University of Alberta School of Business, Canada His research

 examines strategic, technological, and institutional responses to sustainability and values concerns.
 He received the Ascendant

 Scholar Award from the Western Academy of Management and the Roland Calori Prize from EGOS, among others.

 Nina Granqvist is Associate Professor of Management at Aalto University School of Business, Finland Her research addresses institutional work, temporality and institutions, categorization in markets, and more generally, processes that relate to the emergence of novelty and transitions from margins to mainstream.
 Her work has been published in top journals such as Organization Studies, Organization Science, and Academy of Management Journal, and awarded with the Roland Calori Prize.

-Markus A. Höllerer is Professor of Public Management and Governance at WU Vienna University of Economics and Business, Austria, as well as Professor of Organization Theory at UNSW Sydney Business School, Austria.
+Markus A. Höllerer is Professor of Organization Theory at UNSW Business School, Sydney, Australia.
 His research focuses on the study of institutions, meaning, and novel forms of organization and governance.
-He is currently serving as the Chairman of the Executive Board of EGOS.

 Silvia Dorado is Associate Professor of Management at the University of Rhode Island, USA.
 She is also associate editor of Business and Society and a board member of DePaul Industries, a social enterprise devoted to generating employment for individuals with disabilities.
 In her research, she has explored topics around processes of social innovation and institutional change as well as the founding, management, and challenges of social enterprises.
 She has published on these topics in some of the top management journals including Organization Studies.